People

 Graduate Student

-Rob was born in Sacramento but grew up about 30 miles outside of London.
-He completed his MSci in Physics at Imperial College London, graduating in 2020 during which he conducted his Masters project in cloud microphysical effects that occur within the eyewall of tropical cyclones.
+Rob grew up about 30 miles outside of London & he completed his MSci in Physics at Imperial College London, graduating in 2020 during which he conducted his Masters project in cloud microphysical effects that occur within the eyewall of tropical cyclones.
 He is excited to explore large scale atmospheric dynamics during his PhD at Stanford.
 Before starting his PhD, Rob has worked as an Earth Observation Engineer at GMV NSL and as a Software Engineer for Octopus Electric Juice.
 Outside of work, Rob is a keen runner and cyclist as well as (very) amateur film photographer.

 Isabella Dula